nfishel/dictionaryLab/README.md

 print(f"One of my favorite cars is the {car['make']} {car['model']}!")
 # --> One of my favorite cars is the Ford Mustang!
 ```
-Don't forget to run your program to test our the results

 {% endspoiler %}
+Don't forget to run your program to test out the results
 {% next "Step 4" %}

 ## Step 4 - Let's update our dictionary